The Role of Weather at the Start of the Philippine Revolution -1896

 The Storms of August 1–8, 1896

 On July 29, 1896, a powerful storm entered Luzon through Samar Island.
-The storm moved swiftly towards the island's northern regions, causing significant damage as it struck Southern Luzon.
-It battered Manila and the surrounding areas, including what is now the Province of Rizal, with heavy flooding and widespread property damage.
+It moved swiftly toward the island’s northern regions, causing significant damage as it struck Southern Luzon.
+Manila and surrounding areas—including what is now the Province of Rizal—were battered by heavy flooding and widespread property damage.
 The storm exited the Philippine Area of Responsibility (PAR) on August 2.

-Barely a week later, another storm entered the Philippines on August 6, 1896.
-This storm traversed Central Luzon, affecting Tayabas Province and continuing its path northward, eventually exiting near Pangasinan on August 8.
-During this period, Manila and its neighboring provinces experienced persistent rainfall due to the influence of the Southwest Monsoon.
+Barely a week later, on August 6, another storm entered the Philippines.
+This system traversed Central Luzon, affecting Tayabas Province and continuing northward, eventually exiting near Pangasinan on August 8.
+During this time, Manila and its neighboring provinces experienced continuous rainfall, intensified by the Southwest Monsoon (Habagat).

 The storm of August 1-2 1896.
 Was characterized by its velocity entering and traversing the islands within 24 hours.
 But it was packed with strong winds and rain. |

-There was a lull before the storm, quite literally.
-After weeks of relentless typhoons and monsoon rains, the country was granted a brief respite, with only scattered showers lingering across the Philippines.
+There was a lull before the storm—quite literally.
+After weeks of relentless typhoons and monsoon rains, the country experienced a brief respite, with only scattered showers lingering across the Philippines.
 It was, after all, still the monsoon season.
-A week later, on August 18, 1896, a storm neared the Philippine area of responsibility.
-Although it remained distanced from the archipelago, lurking ominously along the Pacific coast, it intensified the southwest monsoon, bringing heavy rains.
+A week later, on August 18, 1896, a storm approached the Philippine Area of Responsibility.
+Although it remained offshore, lurking ominously along the Pacific coast, it intensified the southwest monsoon, bringing renewed heavy rains.

-On August 19, 1896, while heavy rains threatened Manila, the Katipunan was exposed.
-The discovery led to the immediate arrest of Katipunan members, prompting the Supremo, Andrés Bonifacio, to call for a general assembly on August 21 in Caloocan.
-That day, hundreds of Katipunan members first gathered in Balintawak.
-It was a time fraught with fear, as the risk of detection was high, with Manila and its surrounding areas on high alert by the colonial authorities.
-The next day, they decided to move to Sitio Kangkong, Caloocan.
+On August 19, 1896, as heavy rains loomed over Manila, the Katipunan was exposed.
+The discovery led to the immediate arrest of several members, prompting the Supremo, Andrés Bonifacio, to call for a general assembly on August 21 in Caloocan.
+That day, hundreds of Katipuneros first gathered in Balintawak.
+It was a time fraught with fear, as Manila and its surrounding areas were placed on high alert by the colonial authorities.
+The following day, the group moved to Sitio Kangkong, Caloocan.
 General Santiago Álvarez, in his memoirs, recalled:

 “We began our trek to Kangkong at around eleven that night.
 We trudged through the rain, crossing dark expanses of muddy meadows and fields.
 Our clothes were soaked, and our bodies were numbed by the cold wind as we pressed on in silence.”

-According to one account, the next morning, on August 23, 1896, the Katipuneros—whose numbers had swelled to nearly a thousand—left Kangkong and assembled in Pugad Lawin, where they tore up their cedulas and initiated the first cry for independence under an overcast, threatening sky.
-It was then decided that the revolution would be launched on the 29th of August.
+According to one account, on the morning of August 23, 1896, the Katipuneros—whose numbers had swelled to nearly a thousand—left Kangkong and assembled in Pugad Lawin.
+There, under an overcast, threatening sky, they tore up their cédulas, initiating the first cry for independence.
+It was then decided that the revolution would be launched on August 29.

 August 29, 1896

-On August 29, 1896, a curious twist of fate delivered unexpectedly favorable weather on a day that had been anticipated with tension.
-Lieutenant Manuel B. Sityar, commander of the Guardia Civil in Pasig, had been preparing for an insurrection in the town for days.
-On that morning, Sityar awoke later than usual, around eight o'clock, to find the sun shining brightly across a clear blue sky.
-In his memoir, Memorias Íntimas, he described the scene:
+On August 29, 1896, a curious twist of fate brought unexpectedly fair weather on a day long anticipated with tension.
+Lieutenant Manuel B. Sityar, commander of the Guardia Civil in Pasig, had been preparing for an uprising in the town for days.
+That morning, Sityar awoke later than usual—around eight o'clock—to find the sun shining brightly in a clear blue sky.
+In his memoir Memorias Íntimas, he described the scene:

 “That day, I woke up later than usual, nearly at eight in the morning.
 The majestic sun had already cast its intense rays across the clear blue horizon, with not a trace of clouds in sight, bringing a gentle warmth typical of the spring season.
 It seemed as if nature itself wished to adorn the surroundings in luxurious attire, eager to banish the dreary and overcast days that had lingered due to the relentless rain.”

-Despite having had some forewarnings about suspicious gatherings in the area in previous months, Sityar was unaware of the unfolding events.
-By dusk, it became clear: the Pasig Katipuneros had begun their assault on the Spanish detachment, marking the onset of the revolt in Pasig.
+Despite earlier warnings of suspicious gatherings in the area, Sityar was unaware that the uprising had already begun.
+By dusk, it was clear: the Pasig Katipuneros had launched an assault on the Spanish detachment, marking the start of the revolt in Pasig.

-In neighboring towns such as Mandaluyong, Pateros and Taguig, Katipunan chapters had already initiated their uprisings.
-Meanwhile, the Supremo, Andrés Bonifacio, was near Santolan and San Juan, orchestrating his troops.
+In nearby towns such as Mandaluyong, Pateros, and Taguig, local Katipunan chapters had also begun their uprisings.
+Meanwhile, the Supremo, Andrés Bonifacio, was near Santolan and San Juan, directing his forces.

-As the evening wore on, most of the Pasig Katipuneros advanced towards Santolan, crossing the swollen San Mateo (Marikina) River to join Bonifacio’s forces near San Juan.
-Before their departure, they had seized 17 firearms from the Pasig cuartel.
+As evening wore on, most of the Pasig Katipuneros advanced toward Santolan, crossing the swollen San Mateo (Marikina) River to join Bonifacio’s forces near San Juan.
+Before leaving Pasig, they had seized 17 firearms from the local cuartel.

-Bonifacio’s attack on San Juan del Monte targeted key objectives: El Deposito, the city’s water reservoir, and the powder magazine.
-Additionally, the Katipuneros planned to use balloons (sky lanterns) or fire cannons to signal nearby towns in Cavite for a synchronized assault on Manila.
-However, by 4:00 a.m. on August 30, the anticipated signal had not been transmitted—a crucial delay of four hours that proved devastating.
-The Katipuneros in Cavite, anticipating a signal to ignite the attack, were left disappointed as no message from Manila reached them.
+Bonifacio’s planned assault on San Juan del Monte targeted strategic sites: El Deposito, the city’s water reservoir, and the nearby powder magazine.
+The Katipuneros also intended to signal towns in Cavite—either by launching sky lanterns or firing cannons—to initiate a coordinated attack on Manila.
+However, by 4:00 a.m. on August 30, the anticipated signal had not been sent—a critical delay of four hours with disastrous consequences.
+The Katipuneros in Cavite, awaiting the go-ahead from Manila, were left disoriented and disappointed when no message arrived.

 As a result, Bonifacio’s planned assault on Manila was abandoned.
-Faced with overwhelming Spanish reinforcements, Bonifacio and his men were forced to retreat to the hills of Balara.
-Some accounts suggest that the Katipuneros in Cavite waited in vain for the signal before returning home, but the challenges of signaling under adverse weather conditions complicate this narrative.
-With the overcast sky, the effectiveness and visibility of sky lanterns would have been significantly impaired, further hindering the Katipuneros’ efforts to coordinate their rebellion.
+Facing overwhelming Spanish reinforcements, he and his forces retreated to the hills of Balara.
+Some accounts suggest that the Katipuneros in Cavite waited in vain for the signal before returning home.
+The overcast sky and persistent rains likely hindered visibility, making it difficult to send or receive visual signals such as lanterns—further complicating efforts to coordinate the revolution.

-The purpose of this article is to not only shed light on the challenging circumstances of the time but also to emphasize the fervent spirit of a people striving for change.
+The purpose of this article is not only to highlight the difficult circumstances of that time but also to honor the fervent spirit of a people determined to fight for change.

 Comments